DarkcTime/DarkcTime.github.io/index.md

 ---
 ## About me

-I'm final year student in this college - https://ks54.ru.
+I'm final year student in this college - <a href="https://ks54.ru">https://ks54.ru</a>.
 My main goal the growth in of programming (I like .Net and Java).

 ---
 ## Hard Skills